nodeshift/web-application-reference/docs/front-end/web-performance.md

 **Time to First Byte (TTFB)**: This metric measures the time it takes for the network to respond to a user request with the first byte of a resource.
 Its the time taken between the request for a resource and when the first byte of a response arrives client side.

+## Factors Affecting Web Performance

+Sites that perform poorly end up driving users away whereas sites that load quickly receive more traffic and result in better conversion rates.
+Our development teams have quantified the factors into three high level categories: Code, Network conditions, and Hosting/ location.
+Following are some key factors that affect web performance.

+**Code**:
+    **Page Weight**: Render blocking, broken and uncompressed JavaScript and CSS files cause significant dips in performance.
+If the page is not optimized, and we have heavy JS scripts loading right at the start it will take longer for the browser to download it on client side.
+    **File Types & Images size**: A general rule of thumb is that the larger your file sizes are and the more files you have to load on a page/ website, the longer it will take to load in the browser.
+Minification of code and optimizing image formats and sizes have worked well in our experience to alleviate these issues.
+It is also important to serve scaled-down images for mobile devices to reduce data consumption in turn improving load times.
+The size, number and file type play a vital role in website performance in general.

+**Not leveraging browser caching**:
+    **Network conditions / Latency**: The amount of time it takes to transfer information over the network from the client to the server can directly impact performance.
+CDN or network issues between source and end user end up slowing down the site speed.
+Furthermore, bottle necked outbound connections from the site itself and if the site is fetching data from multiple sources result in performance degradation.
+Bandwidth limitations could directly affect the speed as well.
+    **Server/ Hosting**:Server capacity bottlenecks like concurrent connections or certain threads limitations or other tiers bottlenecks can also have a major impact on the speed of the site.
+    If the web host doesn’t offer good performance at the server level, it would directly result in slower server response times.

 ## Techniques for Improving Web Performance:

+During our experiences, we have incorporated
+This can serve as a checklist before releasing or deploying code out to production environments

 * Optimize server performance and response times
     * Reducing processing time on the server